LJeub/HierarchicalConsensus/README.md

 	[Sc, Tree] = hierarchicalConsensus(S, alpha);

-For more details other optional parameters see `help(hierarchicalConsensus)`.
+For more details other optional parameters see `help('hierarchicalConsensus')`.

 Compute all cuts of the consensus hierarchy for further analysis: